 We can accommodate up to 1,000 students at our residential halls in the Research Complex and the Residential and Amenities Complex.

 Yes.
-Most non-local students come from Mainland China and they account for 4% of the total number of students at the University.
+Most non-local students come from Mainland China.
 There are also a number of exchange students from Korea, Malaysia and Sweden.